slaclab/pydm-tutorial/docs/source/action/designer_inline.rst

   * **Step 3.6.**

-    The sixty widget is also a ``PyDMPushButton`` which will be used to tweak the motor a certain distance on the positive direction:
+    The sixth widget is also a ``PyDMPushButton`` which will be used to tweak the motor a certain distance on the positive direction:

     #.
 Drag and drop a ``PyDMPushButton`` at the ``GridLayout`` on the side of the